 Freshman Applicants: Get Started Here

-2. Check E-mail for B-Number and User ID and Activate Password
+2. Check E-mail for Reference Number and User ID and Activate Password

-About 5 days after we receive your application, we'll e-mail you a B-Number and User ID.
-Once you receive your B-Number and User ID, activate your password.
+After we receive your application, we'll e-mail you a Reference Number and User ID.
+Once you receive these, activate your password.
 You must do this before you can successfully complete the rest of your application.

 3. Submit Transcript via SOAR

 Freshmen are required to submit a high-school transcript.
 Binghamton strongly encourages you to use SOAR, the SUNY online academic record system, since it gives you instant confirmation that your transcript has been received.
 To get started, obtain a copy of your unofficial high-school transcript from your school counselor and go to the SOAR website.

 Using SOAR to self-report your SAT/ACT scores fulfills the test score requirement for your admissions application.
 However, if you're admitted to and enroll at Binghamton, you'll be required to have your official test scores sent electronically from the testing agency.

 - SAT reasoning test: Our SAT code is 2535.
 We only accept scores electronically.
 Contact College Board at www.collegeboard.org for more information.

 - ACT with writing scores: Our ACT code is 2956.
 Contact ACT at www.act.org or 319–337–1000 for more information.

 Binghamton will review 1 teacher/counselor recommendation.
 There are several ways for your recommender to submit: